-Effective August 19, 2011, in connection with Evercore's acquisition of Lexicon and Mr. Sibbald becoming CEO of Evercore LLP, Bernard J. Taylor ceased to serve as an executive officer of Evercore.
-Effective February 21, 2012, Eduardo Mestre ceased to serve as an executive officer of Evercore due to his focus exclusively on delivering client services in our advisory business.
-For a further discussion on Mr. Mestre's change in responsibilities, see "COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS-Employment Agreements- Employment Agreement with Eduardo Mestre."
+Effective February 21, 2012, Eduardo Mestre ceased to serve as an executive officer of Evercore due to his decision to focus exclusively on delivering client services in our advisory business.
+For a further discussion on Mr. Mestre's change in responsibilities, see "COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS-Employment Agreements and Equity Awards-Letter Agreement with Mr. Mestre."